confluentinc/cp-demo/docs/index.rst

       zookeeper                     /etc/confluent/docker/run        Up (healthy)   0.0.0.0:2181->2181/tcp, 2888/tcp, 3888/tcp

 #.
 (Optional) If you started the example with ``VIZ=true``, jump to the end of the entire ``cp-demo`` pipeline and view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia .
-This is a cool view and a good way to validate that the ``cp-demo`` start script completed successfully.
+This is a cool view and validates that the ``cp-demo`` start script completed successfully.

    .. figure:: images/kibana-dashboard.png